wkoszek/ncurses_guide/README.md

 programs.
 To the sources I've added a makefile to make build automated and I've fixed programs which weren't compiling.

+# Dependencies

+For MacOSX: TBD (either nothing, or whatever brew installed as a dependency for the apps)

+For Ubuntu:

+	apt-get install libncurses5-dev libncurses5

 # How to build?

 Fetch the source, enter its folder and type make: